MSCA-Net:Multi-Scale Context Aggregation Network for Infrared Small Target Detection

 \subsection{Detection performance comparison}

-To validate the superiority of our method, we compared it with several advanced approaches and conducted experiments on three publicly available datasets: NUAA-SIRST, NUDT-SIRST, and IRSTD-1K.
-For the NUAA-SIRST, NUDT-SIRST, and IRSTD-1K datasets, the mIoU reached 78.43\%, 94.56\%, and 67.08\%, respectively, whereas the nIoU reached 79.91\%, 94.36\%, and 67.15\%, respectively.
-Table \ref{tab:comparison} shows the detailed quantitative results.
+To demonstrate the effectiveness of our approach,we conducted a comparative study against several SOTA methods using three publicly available datasets: NUAA-SIRST, NUDT-SIRST, and IRSTD-1K.
+For these datasets, the mIoU reached 78.43\%, 94.56\%, and 67.08\%, respectively, whereas the nIoU reached 79.91\%, 94.36\%, and 67.15\%, respectively.
+The detailed quantitative results are summarized in Table~\ref{tab:comparison}.